 How It Works

 The Text Message collector lets you text people with a US or UK phone number a link to take your survey.
-Survey takers can open the link to take your survey on their mobile phone.
+Survey takers can open the link to take your survey in any survey language on their mobile phone.

 Sending texts via SurveyMonkey helps you reach a large audience quickly, avoid spam filters, and make your survey more accessible to people on mobile devices.
 Anytime texts are sent, credits are deducted from your team's text balance.